1jour1vin

 Wine rated (2020 guide) 96-97/100

-The nose is extremely delicate, taking us on a journey from lavender to black cherry, from morello cherry to chalky notes.
-This wine is in a league of its own.
-The attack is frank, bursting with black fruit, and black cherry explodes in the mouth.
-It is a high-flying wine, bursting with freshness.
-Density and precision, desire and voluptuousness.
+The nose is exquisitely delicate, taking us on a journey from lavender to black cherry, from morello cherry to chalky notes.
+This wine is in the same league as the very best.
+The attack is clean and bold with black fruit; the black cherry bursts on the palate—it’s top-tier, a burst of freshness.
+Density and precision, desire and sensuality.
 Léoville Poyferré suggests a great wine for aging.
-It is the result of work on the material that begins in the vineyard and continues in the cellar, with a focus on purity.
-A very nice release!
+It is the result of meticulous work with the grapes that begins in the vineyard and continues in the cellar, focused solely on purity.
+A very fine release!

 The Wine Cellar Insider - Jeff Leve